 After age 40, if your eyes are in good shape, schedule an eye exam with an ophthalmologist or optometrist every two or so years.

 If you have diabetes or high blood pressure, don't wait until you turn 40.
-These two conditions can seriously damage your eyes if they are not well controlled.
+These two conditions can damage your eyes if they are not well controlled.
 You should have your eyes checked regularly to catch any problems early.

 Sudden vision problems?
 Book an eye exam